digofreitashq/vuedeopoker/README.md

 # README

-VUEDEO POKER - An Vue.js Study Project
+CQNS!

+Game to test the longest number sequence you can memorize.

-Video Poker based game, developed with Vue.js.
+Developed with Vue.js.

-Control with mouse.

-Good luck!

-All rights, logos and images belong to his creators.
+All rights, logos and images belong to its creators.